thecodeassassin/influxdb.com/content/support/dev-support-purchased.md

 You have successfully signed up for the Developer Support Plan.

 Emails sent to [support@influxdb.com](mailto:support@influxdb.com) originating from your email will be addressed within six business hours.
-Business hours are 8am to 8pm PST.
+Business hours are 8am to 8pm Eastern Time.

+Your subscription will renew monthly until canceled.
 Receipts will automatically be emailed every time you are charged.

 Please [email support](mailto:support@influxdb.com) for all account administration requests, such as,

 - requesting receipts be sent to a different email
 - changing the email address that will receive support
-- changing your subscription
+- changing or cancelling your subscription

 ## Resources